NebulaBC/Autorestart/README.md

 # Autorestart
-A very lightweight stable plugin for Spigot that restarts the server at a time set in the config.yml [1-24 hours]
+A lightweight stable plugin for Spigot that restarts the server at a time set in the config.yml [1-24 hours]

 # Version
 Autorestart is on version 1.2, and is made for Minecraft version Spigot or Paper 1.17.* (any 1.17 version)